rgacote/dinosaurdance/content/posts/programming-elixir-notes-ch-17.md

 tags: [LearningElixir, Elixir, ProgrammingElixirBook]
 ---

-Dave discusses an alternate component-based approach to writing GenServers.
+Dave discusses an alternate _component-based_ approach to writing GenServers.
+This consists of modules in three files:
+- A public API to hide the GenServer complexity.
+- The GenServer interface.
+- Implementatation.

+The public API is just a wrapper to the GenServer functions and the GenServer functions are just a wrapper to the implementation.
+This hides the GenServer call/cast complexity and isolates the implementation.

-I liked the general approach, but think that breaking it into three files was too complex.
+I like this approach, but think that breaking it into three files is too complex.
+If the public API is only a wrapper to the GenServer API and the GenServer API is only a wrapper to the implementation, we can easily put them into a single file.

 My [approach](https://github.com/rgacote/ProgrammingElixirExercises/tree/OTP-Server-4a/otpservers)
 implements the GenServer in two files:
 - Public API which calls the GenServer functions.
 - Implementation

-The public API is just a wrapper to the GenServer functions and the GenServer functions are just a wrapper to the implementation.
-This hides the GenServer call/cast complexity and isolates the implementation.

 <!--more-->

+_Update 2023-02-16: I'm generally working a bit beyond my postings.
+In retrospect, I should have broken the public API and the GenServer interface into two modules, and kept them in the same file.
+I may have focused too much on the author breaking the modules into separate files.
+Keeping these initial thoughts to reflect my thinking at the time._

 1. An OTP server (GenServer) is a module containing one or more callbacks functions with standard names.